Skip to content

 Weaknesses

-• Edge Computing: Efficient deployment on devices like Raspberry Pi and NVIDIA Jetson due to its speed and smaller model sizes.
+• Edge Computing: Its smaller variants are perfect for deployment on resource-constrained devices like Raspberry Pi and NVIDIA Jetson.

-• Industrial Automation: Quality control and process automation in manufacturing.
+• Industrial Automation: Widely used for quality control and process automation in manufacturing.

 Learn more about YOLOv5